HealthCare Students-Grounded Theory

 Occupational Science/Occupational Therapy

-Brenda Frie, MA, OTR/L, CHT, Assistant Professor in the Occupational Therapy Department, was won a $7500 Carol Easly Denny Award.
-Her study, How healthcare students decide to participate in honors, a grounded theory approach will be used to explore how healthcare students make decisions to participate in an honors program.
-Some assumptions are that students decisions are influenced by the high credit requirements, structured course format and timing of internship placements within healthcare programs.
+Brenda Frie, Assistant Professor in the Occupational Therapy Department, was awarded a $7,500 Carol Easley Denny Award to explore how healthcare students make decisions to participate in an honors program using a grounded theory approach.
 Upon review of the literature, there is no prior research exploring how a healthcare student decides to or not to participate in honors programming.
+Although there are assumptions that their decisions are influenced by the high credit requirement, structured course format and timing of internship placements within healthcare programs.

 Frie, Brenda, "HealthCare Students-Grounded Theory" (2016).
 Internal Grant Awards.
 184.